pierregillon/Reqnroll.Extensions.FluentTableAsserter/readme.md

 ## Mapping between columns and properties

-The table asserter is smart and try to determine column name of the table, based on the **mapped property names**.
+The table asserter is **smart** 🤓 and try to determine column name of the table, based on the **mapped property names**.

 `EmailAddress` property is automatically mapped to `EmailAddress` column or to more readable